williamvds/uni/osc/lectures.md

 - `phil[N]`: One semaphore per philosopher (each initialised to 0)
 - `sync`: enforce mutual exclusion of the critical section
 - Philosopher sleeps if one of their neighbours are eating
-- Neighbours wake up the philosopher if they have finished eating
+- Philosophers who finish eating wake up their neighbours

 # Memory management
 - Computers typically have memory hierarchies: